-Integrating professionals and injecting confidence into the system: the report welcomes the results of the professional card pilot projects announced at the Single Market Forum in Krakow.
-Members insist that any professional card must be voluntary, should certify the academic and professional experience acquired and must be linked to the IMI system.
-They believe that a professional card could be a useful tool to aid mobility for some professions, simplify administrative procedures and enhance safety, but they call on the Commission, prior to the introduction of any card, to provide evidence of the possible added value for the recognition process.
-The introduction of any card must meet specific safety and data protection conditions, and the committee insists that the necessary safeguards against abuse and fraud must be established.
+Integrating professionals and injecting confidence into the system: Parliament welcomes the results of the professional card pilot projects announced at the Single Market Forum in Krakow.
+It insists that any professional card must be voluntary, should certify the academic and professional experience acquired and must be linked to the IMI system.
+They believe that a professional card could be a useful tool to aid mobility for some professions, simplify administrative procedures and enhance safety.

+However, they call on the Commission, prior to the introduction of any card, to provide evidence of the possible added value for the recognition process.
+The introduction of any card must meet specific safety and data protection conditions, and Parliament insists that the necessary safeguards against abuse and fraud must be established.